Smithsonian Libraries and Archives: Digital initiatives

 Digital initiatives are conducted by cross-disciplinary teams that include staff from the Division of Digital Programs and Initiatives and other divisions.
-They include publications, images, collections and objects such as online exhibits, webcasts, finding aids, digital versions of print editions, bibliographies, etc. The organization's digital collections include over 35,000 digitized books and manuscripts along with digitized photo collections, ephemera, and seed catalogs.
+In addition to digitized print collections, the Libraries also actively preserve born-digital materials.
+They include publications, images, collections and objects such as online exhibits, webcasts, finding aids, digital versions of print editions, bibliographies, etc..
+The organization's digital collections include over 35,000 digitized books and manuscripts along with digitized photo collections, ephemera, and seed catalogs.
 Separately indexed collections of bibliographies, photos, and ephemera include the Hirshhorn Museum Library Audio Archive, Postal Files at the Smithsonian National Postal Museum Library, the E. F. Caldwell & Co.
 Collection of lighting fixtures at the Cooper-Hewitt Museum Library, and Art & Artists Files.
 Smithsonian Research Online provides a database of citations and full texts of publications by Smithsonian scholars and scientists.

 The Smithsonian Libraries is a founding member and is the headquarters for the Biodiversity Heritage Library.
 Digitized books are provided through the Biodiversity Heritage Library and indexed in both the Smithsonian's Collections Search and through the Digital Public Library of America.
 Their mass digitization efforts operation partners with the Internet Archive.
 In-house digitization locations include an Imaging Center in Landover, Maryland, and a Digitization Suite in the Natural History Building in Washington, D.C.